etijskens/et-micc/tutorials/TUTORIAL-1.rst

    Once it is correct, it can serve as reference implementation to test any improvements against it.

-In order to verify that our implementation of the dot product is correct, we write a test.
+In order to proof that our implementation of the dot product is correct, we write some tests.
 For this we open the file ``tests/test_et_dot.py``.
 Remove the original tests put in by micc_, and add a new one:

 .. code-block:: python